mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_algorithms/02_basic_properties.rst

 This will create an ``int`` input property called *InputValue* with a default value of -1.

 A property is an input by default.
-To change this use the ``direction`` keyword within ``declareProperty`` call:
+To change this, use the ``direction`` keyword within ``declareProperty`` call:

 .. code-block:: python